Have you heard that a guarantor loan is a good way to improve a bad credit score?

-This isn’t right – there are big problems with guarantor loans – they are very expensive and dangerous.
-And there are much better ways to improve a bad credit rating!
+That isn’t good advice.
+There are big problems with guarantor loans and there are much better ways to improve a bad credit rating!

 If you already have a guarantor loan, or you are the guarantor for someone else’s loan, see the bottom of this article where I look at what your options are.

-The case in that article sounds like a situation that occurs quite often – Amy was managing her debts then things went wrong for her and she first got missed payments then defaults on her credit file.
+The case study in that article sounds like a common situation.
+Amy was managing her debts then things went wrong and she got missed payments then defaults on her credit file.
 But her life moved on and, with a new partner and a new job, Amy wants to repay the debts and improve her credit record.

-A consolidation loan can seem the obvious answer – cheaper than credit card interest, one simple payment to make – but it’s hard to get a large consolidation loan, and impossible with a bad credit record.
+A consolidation loan can seem the obvious answer – cheaper than credit card interest, one simple payment to make.
+But with defaulted debts, Amy can’t get a consolidation loan at a good rate because of her bad credit record.

 The suggested way forward was to take out a guarantor loan with Amigo, use it to settle the debts with defaults and repay it.
 The loan would be guaranteed by Amy’s new partner so her bad credit record wouldn’t matter.

 So why isn’t this a good idea?
 Let’s look at what is wrong with guarantor loans and at the better alternative Amy could have gone for.

 Amigo has over 85% of the guarantor lending in Britain.
 But everything here also applies to other guarantor loans, eg from George Banco, Bamboo, Buddy Loans etc.

 Say Amy borrowed £3,000 over three years from Amigo to pay off those defaults.

 Using Amigo’s APR of 50%, her repayments would be £146 a month and she would pay £2,269 in interest.